MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/parquet.md

 `Error: Parquet.Document cannot be used with streamed binary values.`

-In this case, you are basically copying the file into your computer’s RAM, so the limits are whatever limits you have on that particular resource.
-Most real-world uses of Parquet exceed such limits.

-A workaround for this limitation would be to buffer the Parquet file in memory using the [Binary.Buffer](/powerquery-m/binary-buffer) function to buffer the file in memory.
+In this case, a workaround for this limitation would be to use the [Binary.Buffer](/powerquery-m/binary-buffer) function to buffer the file in memory.
 However, performance may suffer from using this workaround.